Papela/discord-vote/README.md

   client:client, //The Client
   mode:0, //Voting mode.
 (0 = Normal, 1 = Advanced) (Optional.
 Default: "normal")
   savePath: './votaciones.json', //Voting saving path (Advanced)
-  checkTime: 60000, //Check time in milliseconds (Advanced)
+  checkTime: 60, //Check time in seconds (Advanced)
   debug: false, //Show more logs with voting information (not recommended if there are many votes!)
   lang: "en"}); //The language of the package.
 For example: "en" (english), "es" (spanish) or ./custom.json (Optional.
 Default: English)